carucath97/IowaMoves/README.md

 of the houses listed.

 # Instructions for installation
-Download the code from the repository, connect to MySQL table generated from the sql queries.
+Download the code from the repository, install the packages (install.packages("packageName")) devtools, FNN, pysch, RMySQL and randomForest.
 It should then run.

 # Instructions on running
 The code can simply be run, nothing needs to be uncommented/commented out.
 The app can be run from server.R when in RStudio.